deanblackborough/gm-platformer/README.md

 - Player collision with ground objects on x axis
 - Player collision with ground objects on y axis
 - Player collision with Jump through platforms
+- Player can drop through jump through platforms with down + jump
 - Player jumping (up to a max jump setting)
 - Sprite switches based on movement
 - Sprite faces correct direction